SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/delta-table-operations.md

 This will register the data at mentioned file path as a table in the whichever Metadata catalog is available in your execution environment.

-## Vaccum table
+## Vacuum table

 Recursively vacuum directories associated with the Delta table.
 VACUUM removes all files from the table directory that are not managed by Delta, as well as data files that are no longer in the latest state of the transaction log for the table and are older than a retention threshold.
 The default threshold is 7 days.

-To learn more about vaccum [click here](https://docs.databricks.com/spark/latest/spark-sql/language-manual/delta-vacuum.html).
+To learn more about vacuum [click here](https://docs.databricks.com/spark/latest/spark-sql/language-manual/delta-vacuum.html).

 ### Parameters {#vacuum-parameters}